clarus/coq-blog/posts/2014-11-24 Use OPAM for Coq.md

     opam install coq:ssreflect

-If the package is slow to install (for instance, Coq itself), you can always use the `--jobs=` option:
+If the package is slow to install (for instance, Coq itself), you can always use the `-j` option:

-    opam install --jobs=6 coq
+    opam install -j6 coq

-A website to list all the available packages, in the style of [opam.ocaml.org](http://opam.ocaml.org/), should be available soon.